SabreJim/sportorg/README.md

     2. Enter the CNAME prefix you want to use for this environment.
   5. Once the environment creation process completes, run `eb open` to open the application in a browser.
   6. Run `eb terminate --all` to clean up.

+### configuring local DynamoDB
+1. add steps here

+### deploying changes to AWS
+1. commit and push to gitHub
+2. create an environment (pipeline is currently looking for one called "sportorg")
+3. check that the pipeline deploys to environment: https://us-east-2.console.aws.amazon.com/codepipeline/home?region=us-east-2#/view/sportorg-pipe
+4. check the environment to verify it is up and running: https://us-east-2.console.aws.amazon.com/elasticbeanstalk/home?region=us-east-2#/applications